 The Virginia Wounded Warrior Program (VWWP)

-The Virginia Wounded Warrior Program is dedicated to helping you build resilience and cope with the challenges posed from a stress-related injury or traumatic brain injury.
-Our team is focused on helping you feel like you again and to assist you and your family move forward with your lives.
-We provide services through five regional consortia of community services boards, brain injury service providers, and other public and private service providers who offer services across the Commonwealth.
+Our team, many who personally wore the uniform or stood by a family member in the military, is focused on helping you feel like you again and to assist your family with moving forward with your lives.
+VWWP provides services statewide through five health planning regions, each with a consortia, including community services boards, brain injury service providers, and other public and private services providers.

 Real Warriors Campaign Sgt.
 Maj.
 Raymond Chandler